Gabriel Sundukian: Biography

 Born in Tiflis, in a wealthy Armenian family, Sundukian learned both classical and modern Armenian, French, Italian and Russian, studied at the University of Saint-Petersburg, where he wrote a dissertation on the principles of Persian versification.
 Then he returned to Tiflis and entered the civil service.
 In 1854–58 he was banished to Derbend (Dagestan, Russia).
+Subsequently, he returned to Tiflis and stayed there until his death.

 In 1863, the Armenian theatre company of Tiflis staged his first play, Sneezing at Night's Good Luck.
-His well-known play "Pepo" (1871) was made into the first Armenian talkie in 1935.
-Another famous film based on his work is "Khatabala" (1971).
-The G. Sundukyan State Academic Theatre in Yerevan is named in his honor.
+His well-known play Pepo (1871) was made into the first Armenian talkie in 1935.
+Another famous film based on his work is Khatabala (1971).
+The Sundukian State Academic Theatre in Yerevan is named in his honor.

+The Armenian church in Derbent was built in 1870 or 1871 using the project drawn by Sundukian in the 1850s.
+The church is currently a listed building.